RemyDelage/recombinaison_gc/README.md

 # recombination_gc

+The aim of this project is to compare the strength of gBGC between two groups of Angiosperm species (flowering plants) to test the hypothseis according to which gBGC is stronger in monocotyledonous species than in dicotyledonous species.

 The method that we use to estimate the gBGC (GC-biaised gene conversion) needs to requires a major step, which is the polarization of SNPs (Single Nucleotide Polymorphism).
-For that, we need to For this we need to go through several stages
+For that, we need to For this we need to go through several stages.

 ## Get NCBI data